-It may look like the pandemic is winding down, but the virus is still circulating widely in every community.
+It may have looked like the pandemic is winding down, but the virus is still circulating widely in every community.
 If you are not vaccinated, then you are still just as vulnerable to the disease as ever.

-All the vaccines authorized in the United States are nearly 100 percent effective against death and hospitalization.
+All the vaccines authorized in the United States are extremely effective against death and hospitalization.
 This is the key fact about their effectiveness: It is because COVID can cause severe illness and death in a significant number of people, that the pandemic has disrupted everyone's lives.